maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 ### Libraries

-Support for RxJava 1.x is deprecated.
+Support for RxJava 1.x is deprecated - RxJava 2.x is the new baseline and 3.x is now supported.

 ### Core Container